MaxiDonkey/DelphiStabilityAI/README.md

 <br/>

-# Generate

-## Asynchronous callback mode management
+# Asynchronous callback mode management

 In the context of asynchronous methods, for a method that does not involve streaming, callbacks use the following generic record: `TAsynCallBack<T> = record` defined in the `StabilityAI.Async.Support.pas` unit.
 This record exposes the following properties: